qmuloadmin/rust-training/Module I - Introduction to Rust.md

 While you learn rust, you'll find yourself cloning things left and right.
 You will likely wonder if that's normal.
 The answer is yes, but also no. It is normal -- your source in Go that didn't pass by reference was also copying.
 And some level of cloning ends up being inevitable.
 However, as you get more experience you'll discover ways to restructure your code to eliminate these clones.

 Don't lose sleep over clone, though.
 Use it when it solves your problem.
-There are bigger fish to fry, at first.
+There are bigger fish to fry.

 #### Drop

 We've mentioned "dropping" scopes and dropping lifetimes many times throughout this module so far.
 This is intentional -- when a scope returns, or ends, all the values it owned are _dropped_.
 This is the mechanism Rust uses for "compile time" garbage collection -- codified in a trait so you can implement it for your types.

 In a certain light, `drop` is similar to Go's `defer`, which executes a function when the function returns.
-Defer is also a function, and when a function returns, it is also called.
+Drop is also a function (the trait only has one method), and when a function returns, it is also called.
 However, drop is called on more than just function returns, and `defer` in go is very limiting.

 To study drop, lets implement a fake, very simplified sql transaction in code -- you start a transaction, pass it along through functions, and when its done, it either commits or rollsback.